salesforce/ml4ir/docs/source/quickstart/script.md

 In the sample ranking data above, each row represents a query-document pair of features.
 Features like `query_text`, `domain_name` are common across documents.
 Whereas features like `record_text`, `popularity_score`, `quality_score` are unique to each document.
 In this example, we learn a ranking function using binary clicks as the label.
 The state of the art LTR models of today rely on listwise losses and complex groupwise scoring functions.

-To train and evaluate a learning to rank model, use the predefined `RankingPipeline`
+To train and evaluate a learning to rank model, use the predefined `RankingPipeline`.

 #### Query Classification
 [Query Classification](https://en.wikipedia.org/wiki/Web_query_classification) is the task of classifying a given user query into a set of predefined categories.
 Additional features such as user context, domain of query can be used to personalize the predictions.